 My focus in this post will be on the Women’s Mid-Amateur division and the selection to the first team of Jackie Rogowicz, a scholastic standout at Pennsbury and a collegiate stalwart at Penn State who I got to watch up close when the U.S. Women’s Mid-Amateur Championship was staged in September at the North Course at Stonewall, the younger of Tom Doak’s twin gems in the northwest corner of Chester County.

-Regular readers of this blog are aware that I have been known to lug a bag or two round Stonewall after reviving my caddy career after the newspaper business spit me out in 2016.
+Regular readers of this blog are aware that I have been known to lug a bag or two around Stonewall after reviving my caddy career after the newspaper business spit me out in 2016.

 Everybody at Stonewall was looking forward to seeing the best mid-am women in the world in September at the North, the “Udder Course” as it is often called, a reference to the property’s previous life as a dairy farm.